Balanced vs Structured Literacy

 So which instructional approach is best?

 Although many young learners would master expressive and receptive language skills from repeated exposure alone as suggested by Balanced Literacy, there is a population of students for whom this is not sufficient (McCardle, Scarborough, & Catts, 2001).
 Therefore, utilising a Structured Literacy approach is best because it avoids making potentially erroneous assumptions about what students are naturally capable of implicitly learning.
-By explicitly teaching all concepts, students who readily internalize the patterns of language will learn quickly and easily, and those who otherwise may struggle will get the instruction they need for success.
+By explicitly teaching all concepts, students who readily internalise the patterns of language will learn quickly and easily, and those who otherwise may struggle will get the instruction they need for success.
 Moreover, these students are more likely to be identified if specific weaknesses arise in their foundational language skills.

 Believe me, I never thought I’d be writing an article comparing balanced and structured literacy.
 I believed in balanced literacy with all of my heart.
 I became very angry when I read articles that slammed balanced literacy.
 The articles said I wasn’t teaching phonics (I was).
 The articles said I was teaching guessing (I felt that I was teaching my students to be strategic).
 The articles said I should be doing more explicit instruction (I felt that my mini-lessons served that purpose just as well as a 30-minute whole class lesson that would likely bore half my class).
 The articles criticized my lack of a structured curriculum (I felt that I knew my students much better than a scripted curriculum any day).
 The articles said balanced literacy didn’t work.
 I had plenty of anecdotal evidence that it did.